© iStock

 Be observant

 - You will get a sense of what each animal likes and needs and determine how you can improve your backyard to maximize the number of animals that make their home there.
-See also: The world's most colorful coral reefs
+See also: The secret life of bats

 © iStock